Gruhapravesam Tips for Your New Home

 If you are the sort of homeowner who relishes throwing lavish housewarming ceremonies, making the Gruhapravesam a memorable one should be on top of your “moving-in priority list”.
 While the mandatory Poojas are best performed in a quiet and formal way with a few close family members present, you can amp up the excitement of moving into your new home with a more casual party afterwards.
 The two most important elements that define a successful and glamorous Gruhapravesam are great food and an elegant presentation.

 - The Gruhapravesam ceremony gives neighbours the first glimpse of your new home, so you’ll want to make a good first impression.
 Start with decorating the main entrance; display attractive and colourful rangoli and spread aromatic flowers along the door.
 In the living room, set up a small display of serial lights and minimalistic furniture; you can also display some of your unique artefacts by placing them in patterns.

 - Make sure to cover up all open corners of your home to prevent the chance of echoes.
 The important thing is to go with a very simplistic yet attractive setting, as you have just moved in.
 For a better idea, check out our list of home décor trends for 2017.

 - As this is an auspicious ceremony, your menu should be strictly vegetarian.
 You can go with the age old formula of serving classic South Indian meals or try to mix and match the menu with Western veggie delights.

-It is a great feeling to purchase a home and an even greater feeling to conduct a magnificent Gruhapravesam ceremony.
+Whether you are a first time home buyer or an NRI investor, it is a great feeling to purchase a home and an even greater feeling to conduct a magnificent Gruhapravesam ceremony.
 Casagrand offers potential homeowners beautifully designed homes that can make such a ceremony one to remember.